Return to 100% vision in just 15 minutes with implantable contact lenses.

 Emergency

-If the emergency occurs outside of our regular business hours, we kindly ask you to contact us using this emergency number.
+If an emergency occurs outside our opening hours, we kindly ask you to call the emergency number provided in your drop-in plan.